Duncan Maxwell: Early life

 Maxwell was born on 8 January 1892 in Hobart, Tasmania, the son of a bank manager.
-He and his brother both served in the First World War, volunteering for the Australian Light Horse and participating in the Gallipoli Campaign.
+He and his brother both served in the First World War, volunteering for the Australian Light Horse and participating in the Gallipoli campaign in 1915.
 He was six feet, three inches, tall and nicknamed "Big" Maxwell, with his brother being two inches taller and known as "Shorty" Maxwell.

 After Gallipoli, Maxwell transferred to the infantry and fought on the Western Front with the 52nd Battalion.
 He was awarded the Military Cross for his actions in 1916 at the Battle of Mouquet Farm.
+The citation for his MC, appearing in The London Gazette in November 1916, reads as follows:

+Between the wars

 Returning to civilian life after the war, Maxwell studied medicine at the University of Sydney.
 He became a doctor and established his own practice in the town of Cootamundra, in New South Wales.
 He joined the militia in 1939, serving as the second-in-command of the 56th Battalion, although he had difficulty reconciling his duties as a soldier with his professional obligation to save lives.